-A gatekeeper in business is much the same as the image the term brings to mind—someone standing at an entry point to prevent unwanted traffic from coming through.
-It's the person responsible for keeping a decision-maker from being bothered by what she or he considers to be irrelevant and bothersome visitors and callers.
-Gatekeepers and salespeople are often at odds, with two quite different goals in mind.
+A gatekeeper in business performs the role that the image the term brings to mind; someone standing at an entry point to prevent unwanted traffic from coming through.
+It's the person responsible for deciding who can get through to the decision-maker, with the goal of preventing interruption from bothersome visitors and callers.
+Gatekeepers and salespeople are often at odds as they usually have opposite goals in mind.

 The Role of a Gatekeeper

-A company's gatekeeper is typically the receptionist or maybe a secretary in many businesses, but in a restaurant, it may be the maître d'.
-In some types of businesses, such as auto dealerships, there is likely a whole squad of gatekeepers—countless salespeople on the floor at any given time.
+A company's gatekeeper is typically the front line person, such as a receptionist or secretary in a business.
+In a restaurant, it may be the maître d'.
 In all cases, the decision-maker, manager, or head chef is busy with the challenge of keeping the business up and running as well as profitable.
-They can't take every call and can't see every visitor because it would take them away from their primary focus and job responsibility.
+They can't take every call or see every visitor because it would take them away from their primary focus and job responsibility.

 Enter the gatekeeper who shields and protects the person in charge.
 The gatekeeper screens calls and visitors, typically deflecting ones they believe are unimportant.
-A good gatekeeper is intuitive and can detect an unimportant interruption in a heartbeat.
-It usually comes from someone who does not have a complaint, is not calling to purchase goods or services, but who wants something for themselves.
-For example, to make a sale.
+A good gatekeeper is intuitive and can detect an unimportant interruption quickly.
+Anyone who isn't calling to complain or to buy something, but instead wants something for themselves, such as salespeople, are denied access.

 Gatekeepers and Outside Salespeople

 Many gatekeepers develop a level of hostility toward outside salespeople.
 This is understandable if you consider that salespeople frequently resort to trickery or outright lying to get past gatekeepers in order to reach the decision-maker.
-Many gatekeepers probably think you're interfering with the timely performance of their own jobs as well.
+A gatekeeper who allows someone unworthy access to the boss will likely be reprimanded, so they're motivated to do their job well.

-It's vital to treat the gatekeeper with respect and integrity.
+There is no trick that won't lead the gatekeeper and the decision-maker from getting annoyed by you, which isn't good if you're hoping to make a sale.
+Instead, it's better to treat the gatekeeper professionally with respect.
 Hopefully, you'll gain their cooperation, and this can make your sale far easier to close.
 The alternative is to antagonize them to the point that you'll have no chance of ever speaking to the decision-maker.